 Website

-Pieta: Self-hatred, then installed in the curved window space at the front of the pavilion, recreates the figures of Christ and the Virgin Mary with a molded figure being held by the mold that created it.
+Pieta: Self-death, then installed in the curved window space at the front of the pavilion, recreates the figures of Christ and the Virgin Mary with a molded figure being held by the mold that created it.
 The mold and the molded figure appear either to be engaged in a gruesome fight, or posed so as to depict the original Pietà, with the Virgin Mary cradling the dead body of Christ.
 Lee's video work Broken Mirror comprises a mirror and a flat screen which displays the viewer's reflection in the mirror before suddenly breaking with an ear-splitting shatter.
-At the opening ceremony, Korean Pavilion staff members donning the floral fatigues enacted a performance, and during the previews, the fatigues were spotted marching around the Gardens, raising publicity.
+At the opening ceremony, Korean Pavilion staff members donning the floral fatigues enacted a performance, and during the previews, the fatigues were spotted marching around the Giardini, drawing attention.

 2013 / 55th